 VIX Futures Contract Specifications

 The following is for a quick first orientation only.
 Macroption is not related to or affiliated with CBOE or CFE in any way.
 For official detailed and up-to-date information, please visit the official website of CBOE Futures Exchange (CFE).

 The official name of VIX futures as stated on the website of CFE is "CBOE Volatility Index (VIX) Futures".

 Underlying asset, expiration and settlement

-The underlying for VIX futures is the VIX – CBOE Volatility Index, mostly known by its ticker symbol VIX.
-Because the VIX itself can’t be bought or sold (it’s just a number), there can’t be any kind of physical delivery and VIX futures are cash settled.
+The underlying for VIX futures is the CBOE Volatility Index, mostly known by its ticker symbol VIX.
+Because the VIX itself can't be bought or sold (it's just a number), there can't be any kind of physical delivery and VIX futures are cash settled.

 The final settlement date is 30 days before the third Friday of the following month, providing that the time period between VIX futures settlement and the respective S&P500 options expiration is constant 30 days (the time period used for VIX Index calculation).
 VIX futures expiration is therefore usually on Wednesday (unless there's public holiday interfering with the regular conventions) and the last trading day of VIX futures is the day before – usually Tuesday.

-Here you can find VIX futures expiration calendar and expiration dates history.
+Here you can find VIX futures expiration calendar and full expiration dates history.

-The final settlement value of VIX futures is determined by opening prices of the respective S&P500 options – the so called Special Opening Quotation (SOQ) of VIX.
+The final settlement value of VIX futures is determined by opening prices of the respective S&P500 options – the so called Special Opening Quotation (SOQ).